Are Toilet Rolls Recyclable?

 Used toilet rolls should always be disposed of properly in order to avoid contamination of other recyclables and prevent spread of disease or odour.
 Used toilet rolls should be put into a separate bag which is securely tied before being placed in the bin or taken away for collection by your local council’s recycling programme.

-Similarly, see if you can recycle mailers.
+Similarly, see if you can recycle paper towel rolls.

 How to Recycle Toilet Rolls at Home